 Whilst this approach has been welcomed by many advocates for Indigenous rights20 the GRATK Treaty deals solely with disclosure obligations within patent applications and singularly fails to provide “positive” rights in genetic resources and TKAGR.
 In contrast, the most developed of such a positive right approach has been the Nagoya Protocol.

-The CBD looks to protect the biodiversity of the planet,21 whilst ensuring sustainable use and fair and equitable sharing of the exploitation of biodiversity.22 However, the CBD itself contains no detail as to how its ABS aims should brought into binding effect.
+The CBD looks to protect the biodiversity of the planet,21 whilst ensuring sustainable use and fair and equitable sharing of the exploitation of biodiversity.22 However, the CBD itself contains no detail as to how its ABS aims should be brought into binding effect.
 Any binding effect had to await the adoption of the Nagoya Protocol, which came into force on 12 October 2014 and which now has 142 parties.
 This Protocol creates two distinct obligations (access subject to prior informed consent and use subject to benefit sharing) on those who seek to use two closely-related, resources: genetic resources and TKAGR.
 Table 1 summarises the key operative provisions of the Protocol but this discussion solely focuses on the rights to control TKAGR under arts 5(5) and 7.

 Table 1 Key elements of the Nagoya Protocol articles giving rise to positive rights